marco-ardi/Laravel-Backend/README.md

 # Laravel-Backend
-Project for my Distribuited Systems' Exam @ University Of Catania
+Project for my Distributed Systems' Exam @ University Of Catania